-On September 15, 2014, we acquired the Spectrum Assets from Sprint, which included: (i) FCC licenses sufficient to operate a nationwide dispatch network in the 900 MHz band and (ii) certain 900 MHz equipment.
-Sprint divested the Spectrum Assets (which accounts for, on average, approximately 60% of the private radio band at 900 MHz in the top 20 metropolitan markets in the United States) primarily because the channel assignments are non-contiguous and not currently useable for the broadband technology it is deploying.
-We purchased the Spectrum Assets for \$100 million, with \$90 million paid in cash from the proceeds of the June 2014 private placement and \$10 million paid in shares of our common stock.
-We estimate that we acquired the Spectrum Assets for approximately \$0.06 per MHz of the U.S population in our licensed market area ("MHz/POP").
-As of March 31, 2015, Sprint holds approximately 4.00% of our issued and outstanding shares of common stock.
+On September 15, 2014, we acquired the Spectrum Assets from Sprint, which includes: (i) FCC licenses to operate a nationwide dispatch network in the 900 MHz band and (ii) certain 900 MHz equipment.
+Sprint divested the Spectrum Assets (which accounts for approximately 60% of the private radio band at 900 MHz) primarily because the channel assignments are non-contiguous and not currently useable for the broadband technology it is deploying.
+We purchased the Spectrum Assets for \$100 million, with \$90 million paid in cash from the proceeds of the private placement and the remaining \$10 million paid with shares of our common stock at a price equal to \$20.00 per share.
+As of September 30, 2014, Sprint holds approximately 4.06% of our issued and outstanding shares of common stock.

-The FCC has allocated the 900 MHz band into 40, 10-channel blocks of contiguous channels alternating between blocks for operation of SMR commercial systems and for operation of systems and blocks designated for B/ILT users, with FCC rules also enabling B/ILT blocks to be converted to SMR use.
-Subsequently, the FCC conducted overlay auctions on the SMR designated blocks that awarded geographic based licenses on an MTA basis while affording operational protection to incumbent, site-based licensees in those areas.
-We are now the largest licensee in the 900 MHz band, holding, on average, approximately 60% of the total number of SMR and B/ILT licensed frequencies in the 900 MHz band in the top 20 metropolitan markets in the United States.
-We hold almost every SMR MTA geographic license in all but a few markets in the United States, which provides us with a nationwide footprint in the contiguous United States plus Hawaii, Alaska and Puerto Rico as well as licenses for B/ILT and converted B/ILT licenses in most major markets, for an average of 240, 900 MHz channels in the top 20 metropolitan markets in the United States.
-We are not aware of any material interoperability issues with the 900 MHz spectrum licenses we acquired from Sprint.
+The FCC has allocated the 900 MHz band into 40, 10-channel blocks of contiguous channels alternating between blocks for operation of Specialized Mobile Radio ("SMR") commercial systems or for operation of systems and blocks designated for Business/Industrial/Land Transportation ("B/ILT") users, with FCC rules also enabling B/ILT blocks to be converted to SMR use.
+Subsequently, the FCC conducted overlay auctions on the SMR designated blocks that awarded geographic based licenses on a Major Trading Area ("MTA") basis while affording operational protection to incumbent, site-based licensees in those areas.
+We are now the largest licensee in the 900 MHz band, holding approximately 60% of the total number of SMR and B/ILT licensed frequencies in the 900 MHz band.
+We hold virtually every SMR MTA geographic license in all but a few markets in the United States, which provides us with a nationwide footprint in the contiguous United States plus Hawaii, Alaska and Puerto Rico as well as licenses for B/ILT and converted B/ILT licenses in most major markets, for an average of 240, 900 MHz channels in each of the top 20 metropolitan markets in the United States.
+There are no known material interoperability issues with the 900 MHz spectrum licenses we acquired from Sprint.